 a.
 Conditional Use Permit.
 The operation of a business or occupation either full or parttime, for the purpose of manufactured home sales, shall be allowed on the premises of any legally established Planned Mobile Home Park, subject to the issuance of a Conditional Use Permit.
-This does not include the sale of individual manufactured homes by the owner of the unit. b.
+This does not include the sale of individual manufactured homes by the owner of the unit.

+- b.
 Restrictions.
 In no event shall the holder of the conditional use permit or any other person maintain or allow to be maintained on the Planned Mobile Home Park premises for display any manufactured home either assembled or disassembled which is not installed on the site and connected to all utilities sufficient to be legally adequate for immediate occupancy.
-The maximum number of unoccupied mobile homes so installed for display shall not exceed three units at any one time.
+The maximum number of unoccupied mobile homes so installed for display shall not exceed three units at any one time. - 22.
+Development Impact Fees.
+Planned Mobile Home Parks are subject to the County Development Impact Fees.